Meet the Team

 The Associate Editor, Dr Rebecca Gowland, is an Associate Professor in Bioarchaeology at Durham University.
 She studied for a BSc and PhD at Durham University and an MSc at the University of Sheffield.
 She has worked as a post-doctoral researcher at the Universities of Sheffield and Dundee and a Junior Research Fellow at St John's College, Cambridge, before joining the Archaeology Department in 2006.
 Her principal research interests include: the inter-relationship between the human skeleton and social identity; health and the life course in the Roman World; palaeopathology; and social perceptions of the physically impaired.

-The Editorial Manager, Liz Ryan, has been working in journal publishing since 2007 managing a wide range of editorial offices for various publishing companies including Taylor & Francis.
-She also works on a freelance basis providing editorial support and she is a member of the International Society of Managing and Technical Editors.
-Liz has a BA (Hons) in English Literature and Language from the University of Liverpool, MA in History from Teesside University and an MA in Archaeology at Durham University focusing on the early medieval period.
+Liz Ryan has worked in journal publishing since 2007 managing a wide range of editorial offices for publishing companies including Taylor & Francis and SAGE and she is a member of the International Society of Managing and Technical Editors.
+Liz has a BA (Hons) in English Literature and Language from the University of Liverpool, a masters in History from Teesside University and a masters in Archaeology from Durham University focusing on the early medieval period.
 Liz is also involved in community archaeology with an emphasis on archaeology in northern England.

 Deputy Editorial Manager